Elías Figueroa: Later career in Chile and the United States

 Shortly after his time in Brazil, Figueroa returned to his homeland in 1977, joining Palestino, with whom he won the Chile National Championship in 1977 and 1978, also being named the Best Player in Chile in both of those seasons.
 Like many prominent ageing figures in world football at the time, in 1981 he went to the United States, where he played in the North American Soccer League for the Fort Lauderdale Strikers.
 Finally, he returned to Chile once again later that year, transferring to Colo-Colo in Santiago, where he ended his career.
 In 1982, after a 20-year career, he officially retired from professional football.
 In total he amassed an impressive 22 titles.

 International career

 Figueroa earned 47 caps and scored two goals for the Chilean senior national team between 1966 and 1982.

 He was the captain of the Chile national side on many occasions, and even captained the Chilean squad through their most successive era to date, when they qualified for three World Cups.
 He played in the 1966 FIFA World Cup in England, and also featured prominently in the 1974 FIFA World Cup in Germany, where he was elected the best central defender of the tournament, despite Chile's poor performance in the competition.
 He also later took part in the 1982 FIFA World Cup in Spain.
-In 1974 Figueroa was elected the best central defender of the tournament and member of the all-star team of World Cup.
+In 1974 Figueroa was elected as a member of the all-star team of World Cup.

 He was also captain when they finished third in the South American Championship 1967 and a remarkable second place in the Copa América 1979.